 Bad-Weather Travel: How Trip Insurance Can Help

 All sorts of bad weather can impact a trip in a lot of ways– and travel insurance can come in handy in many of those situations, from snow storms to hurricanes.
-In fact, travel insurance can help in three distinct ways when bad weather strikes:
+In fact, a travel protection plan from Generali can help in three distinct ways when bad weather strikes:

 - By covering trip cancellation and interruption for certain weather-related issues.
 Read more